kamranahmedse/jquery-toast-plugin/README.md

   });
 }, 5000);
 ```
 To learn more about how to use and customize it, head to <a href="http://kamranahmed.info/toast" target="_blank">http://kamranahmed.info/toast</a>.
-Also you can find a customizer there that will let you modify the look and feel of the toast however you like it.
+Also, you can find a customizer there that will let you modify the look and feel of the toast however you like it.

 <hr>

-You can simply download the repo or if you are in rush the <a href="https://raw.githubusercontent.com/kamranahmedse/jquery-toast-plugin/master/jquery.toast.min.css" target="_blank">minified CSS</a> or <a href="https://raw.githubusercontent.com/kamranahmedse/jquery-toast-plugin/master/jquery.toast.css">non-minified CSS</a> can be found and <a href="https://raw.githubusercontent.com/kamranahmedse/jquery-toast-plugin/master/jquery.toast.min.js" target="_blank">minified JS</a> and <a href="https://raw.githubusercontent.com/kamranahmedse/jquery-toast-plugin/master/jquery.toast.js" target="_blank">non minified JS</a> can also be found.
+You can simply download the repo or if you are in rush the <a href="https://raw.githubusercontent.com/kamranahmedse/jquery-toast-plugin/master/dist/jquery.toast.min.css" target="_blank">minified CSS</a> or <a href="https://raw.githubusercontent.com/kamranahmedse/jquery-toast-plugin/master/src/jquery.toast.css">non-minified CSS</a> can be found and <a href="https://raw.githubusercontent.com/kamranahmedse/jquery-toast-plugin/master/dist/jquery.toast.min.js" target="_blank">minified JS</a> and <a href="https://raw.githubusercontent.com/kamranahmedse/jquery-toast-plugin/master/src/jquery.toast.js" target="_blank">non minified JS</a> can also be found.

 # Features
 <ul>